celikkoseoglu/celikk-personal-website/src/blog/reactIcons.md

 Technologies Used: `React`, `Favicon`, `React-Icons`

 After a certain point, reducing the size of your react website gets more and more challenging.
-After a certain point, you find yourself in the micro-optimization territory where each KB starts to matter.
-This is where [React-Icons](https://www.npmjs.com/package/react-icons) comes into play.
+You find yourself in the micro-optimization territory where each KB starts to matter.
+This is where
+[React-Icons](https://www.npmjs.com/package/react-icons) comes into play.
 I was able to decrease my bundle size about 30KBs without doing any major work at all.